AdobeDocs/livefyre.en/help/using/c-about-apps/c-filmstrip-app/c-filmstrip-app.md

 ---
-description: Filmstrip is a visualization App that showcases user-generated content into a dynamic single, horizontal strip of photos, similar to a strip of film from a camera.
+description: Learn all about Filmstrip app with our complete guide.
+The visualization app shows your images in a strip of retro camera film.
+Master it with our tips.
 seo-description: Filmstrip is a visualization App that showcases user-generated content into a dynamic single, horizontal strip of photos, similar to a strip of film from a camera.
 seo-title: Filmstrip
 solution: Experience Manager
-title: Filmstrip
+title: Guide to Filmstrip App
 uuid: 2e3cb6f4-15db-4509-8a5b-a651511cdbd6

 ---